-Our staff team are contacting organisational members to check-in, learn of your experiences, and answer questions so that we can build tailored support strategies.
 If you have any concerns about the impact of Covid-19 on your organisation, please speak with us.
-We are keen to assist you in all ways possible and are keen to hear from you the ways we can be of most support.
+We are keen to assist you in all ways possible and would like to hear how we can better support you.

 We would like to reassure you that our regulatory standards and policies are designed to be interpreted with a reasonable amount of flexibility.
 Along with other professional bodies and regulators, we encourage you to use your professional judgement to assess risk to deliver your operations safely, whilst remaining informed by any government guidance and the values and principles set out in our professional standards.